 - John Adams adamantly believed July 2, 1776, to be the most memorable day in American history since it was the day the Continental Congress had voted to declare the new country independent from British rule.
 He refused to appear at July 4th events for that reason.

 Click below to download the full Declaration of Independence text, along with a short study guide.
-This fun activity is part of our exciting and groundbreaking US Constitution and Government Course.
+This fun activity is part of our groundbreaking US Constitution and Government Course.